This is a Step-by-Step guide to fix the media offline issues in DaVinci Resolve (version 18.5, 18, 17, etc.) – updated for 2023!

 If for some reason, there are clips that couldn’t be found, then DaVinci Resolve would ask for “Comprehensive Search” in a dialog box.

-Clicking Search will let Resolve to search the source files inside the sub-folders of the selected folder.
+Clicking Search lets Resolve search the source files inside the sub-folders of the selected folder.

 If (for some reason) a few clips are offline, then change the parent folder and start the search again.